Orlando Gibbons: Birthplace and background

 Orlando Gibbons was born in Oxford.
-Until the early 20th-century he was believed to have been born in Cambridge.
-This was accepted as fact by his contemporaries, stated in multiple early biographies and even recorded on in his memorial monument in Canterbury Cathedral, erected soon after his death.
+Until the early 20th century he was believed to have been born in Cambridge.
+This was accepted as fact by his contemporaries, stated in multiple early biographies and even recorded on his memorial monument in Canterbury Cathedral, erected soon after his death.
 It is even possible that Gibbons himself thought that he was born in Cambridge, since he spent most of his life there and only the first four to five years of his life in Oxford.
 Matters are made more confusing as his father had lived in Cambridge for at least ten years before the birth of Gibbons.
 Therefore, even though 17th-century biographer Anthony Wood discovered a record of an "Orlando Gibbons" being baptised in St Martin's Church, Oxford, it was assumed that Gibbons was born in Cambridge but baptized in Oxford.
 Modern historians have proved the claim that he was born in Cambridge to be incorrect.
 Not only was the baptismal record shown to be authentic, but it was discovered that Orlando's parents both resided in Oxford at the time of his birth, confirming that Orlando was born in Oxford and baptized at St. Martin's, Oxford.

 The Gibbons family can be traced back to Richard Gibbons (d.
 1577), who was a glover active in Oxford; by 1549/50 he became a hanaster.
 Richard's son William was probably born in 1540 and at some point married Mary, whose maiden name is unknown.
 By 1567, William became wait at Cambridge by 1567.
 From 1580 to 1588 he lived in Oxford, where he was a city councillor and head of the town waits there.